-Within fourteen (14) days after the conclusion of the Approval Action Community Forum Period, the GNSO Council will take a decision via a simple majority vote on a motion whether to support, object to, or abstain from the Approval Action.
+Within twenty-one (21) days days after the expiration of the Approval Action Community Forum, the GNSO Council will:

+Take a decision via a simple majority vote on a motion whether to support, object to, or abstain from the Approval Action;

+Convey this decision to the EC Administration and the ICANN Corporate Secretary by the GNSO Representative to the EC Administration in writing.

 In taking its decision, the GNSO Council shall consider: the feedback, views and input received from the GNSO Stakeholder Groups and Constituencies; the results of the Community Forum; the importance of the matter for the Stakeholder Groups and Constituencies, and other factors deemed relevant by the Council.
 GNSO Secretariat will publish the GNSO Council’s decision on the GNSO mailing lists and the GNSO website/wiki as soon as possible after it has been taken.i

-4.3.3 Informing the ECA

-Within seven (7) days after the GNSO Council decision has become effective, the decision of the GNSO Council shall be conveyed to the EC Administration and the ICANN Corporate Secretary by the GNSO Representative to the EC Administration in writing.
-If the Empowered Community Administration is not informed in time by the GNSO Representative to the EC Administration, the GNSO shall be deemed to have abstained.

 5. Motion Templates